Min. credit score

 |Federal Direct Grad PLUS Loans||Up to 100% of your school-certified cost of attendance||Up to 25 years||Graduate or professional student, enrolled at least half time at a Title IV school, no adverse credit history, meet other federal student aid eligibility requirements|

-|Sallie Mae||$1,000 to $200,000||Varies||You may be eligible if you are at least 18 years old and if you are US citizen or permanent resident|
+|Sallie Mae||Cost of attendance less financial aid||4.50% to 15.49% APR||60 to 180 months||You may be eligible if you are at least 18 years old and if you are US citizen or permanent resident|

 In addition to these loan options, some lenders offer financing specifically for pilot training.
 AOPA Aviation Finance and We Florida Financial Credit Union both provide financing to help you earn your pilot’s license.

 Some schools partner with private lenders to offer financing.
 This can help ease the burden of searching for loans you may not ultimately qualify for.
 Some airlines — like JetBlue, PSA Airlines and Delta — offer training programs that end with a job offer.
 The exact scope of the training and how much you pay varies, so compare programs to find the airline that best suits your needs.